 - How much you owe

 - The interest rate

 - And your minimum monthly payment

-Lay it all out there, and if you’re feeling brave or are the type to be scared straight, add it all up when you’re done.
+Lay it all out there, and be brave.
+Add it all up when you’re done.

 - Lowest balance to highest balance: Best for most people because of the quick wins and motivation factor

 - Highest interest rate to lowest interest rate: Good if you are a very persistent person or have extremely high-interest debt